hylkevds/DocsTest/docs/workshop/2_Deploy.md

 # Deployment

-In this section we deploy a FROST-Server instance, or use an existing, public instance, and add some data to it.
+In this section we:
+- deploy a FROST-Server instance
+  - or use a public instance
+- initialise a data model
+- Import some observations